TRANSLATION BUREAU

 Then two ways:

 Once you get the decision, you have to sign it.
-Ask your interpreter to translate it, if you do not understand something.
+Ask your interpreter to translate it if you do not understand something.

 In addition, you have 10 days to lodge an appeal.
-And how to do it, you would better discuss with your attorney.
+And how to do it, you would better discuss it with your attorney.
 Of note, your presence is not necessary during the appeal.
 So, you can control how your appeal is going on outside Russia.

 You can check your ban status here.